yjg30737/pyqt-editable-list-widget/README.md

 * [Preview](#preview)

 ## General Info
-When you are suppposed to add the item to editor-list-widget, editor-list-widget will automatically open the editor to let you edit right after that happened.
+In this QListWidget, persistent editor is automatically activated/deactivated.

 If you press enter or up or down, Editor will be closed so let you stop editing.

 If you want to add the item consecutively when pressing enter, use `setConsecutiveAddWhenEnterPressed(f: bool)`.
 You can conveniently add a new item.
 Clicking something else make editor close.